sim0wn/portfolio/README.md

 - **Next.js 14**: a powerful React-based framework for building server-rendered applications, ensuring optimal performance and SEO.
 - **TypeScript**: a statically-typed superset of JavaScript that enhances code quality and maintainability by catching errors during development.
 - **Vercel**: the hosting platform for my website, providing seamless integration with Next.js and automatic deployments from GitHub.
-- **ContentLayer**: a headless CMS that simplifies content management, allowing for easy integration with my Next.js application.
+- **Sanity CMS**: a flexible headless CMS for managing and delivering content with real-time collaboration.

 ## Features